SQUADS & COACHES

 If it is decided, usually following a coaches meeting, that a Junior or Junior Development squad swimmer is ready for promotion, he/she then moves up the squads.

 Point to remember – the coaches will consider age, ability to train and character before a final decision to promote is made.

 Swimmers based in the Intermediate squad continue to work to improve their technique, speed and stamina with more sessions made available to them.
 The Intermediate squad have four evening sessions per week and can also join in an early morning session at the Metrodome.
 Swimmers are expected to attend as many sessions as possible.
 Hard work brings its own reward, but as the swimmer improves there are now “open” competitions to enter, as well as chances to be asked to swim for the club.
 Eventually swimmers in the Intermediates will be looking to move into the Senior/Junior Development Squad or the A2 Squad.

 This squad will provide competitive training for those members who are unable to make the criteria set for the various other squads or feel they are unable to apply the commitment, for whatever reason (eg school work, other clubs/sports).
 The swimmer, however, must maintain a positive view towards personal achievement and participation in the BOBSC set up.
 Should a swimmer find they are able to increase their ambitions or commitment then a move to the A2/A Squad and above is always possible, as long as the swimmer achieves the necessary criteria.
-Youth squad members are encouraged to take part in competitive galas along with their BoBSC team mates.
+Competitive Development squad members are encouraged to take part in competitive galas along with their BoBSC team mates.

 "A" & "A2" Squad